Governors at Bradfield Dungworth

 • Evaluation

-When you do see us in the school, we may be meeting with Mrs Adams or carrying out what are known as “learning walks”.
+When you do see us in the school, we may be meeting with Mr Mitchell or carrying out what are known as “learning walks”.
 Whilst we’re in the school, we do not make judgements on pupil’s work, or members of staff.
 The purpose of a Governor’s learning walk is to support the Governing board in carrying out its key responsibility for monitoring and evaluating the work of the school.

 We also have specialist Governors who are responsible for such areas as; health and safety, safeguarding issues and special educational Needs and Disabilities (SEND).